Apple Mac Pro Customized for:

-The frequency directly affects how many operations a single CPU core can complete in a second (how fast it is).
+- The frequency directly affects how many operations a single CPU core can complete in a second (how fast it is).

-The number of cores is how many physical cores there are within a CPU (how many operations it can run simultaneously).
+- The number of cores is how many physical cores there are within a CPU (how many operations it can run simultaneously).

-While the exact amount of RAM you need is going to depend on the size and complexity of the model you will be working with, we generally recommend a minimum of 16GB for all our systems.
+While the exact amount of RAM you need is going to depend on the size and complexity of the model you will be working with, we generally recommend a minimum of 16GB for all systems.
 AutoCAD (including Mental Ray rendering) is actually fairly light on RAM requirements and Autodesk only recommends 8GB of RAM.
-However, given the relatively low cost of RAM - and the fact that most users tend to have more than just AutoCAD running on their system - we feel that 16GB is a great starting point.
-If you will be working with very large models or having a large number of files open at the same time, however, you may consider upgrading to 32GB or more.
+However, given the relatively low cost of RAM - and the fact that most users tend to have more than just AutoCAD running on their system - we feel that 32GB is a great starting point.
+If you will be working with very large models or having a large number of files open at the same time, however, you may consider upgrading to 64GB.

 With the falling costs associated with SSDs, we almost always recommend using an SSD for the primary drive that will host your OS, AutoCAD itself, and any active projects you are working on.
 The high speed of SSDs allows your system to boot, launch applications, and load files many times faster than any traditional hard drive.
 However, SSDs are still more expensive than traditional drives per GB - so for long term storage we recommend having a secondary traditional hard drive in addition to a primary SSD.
 If you can afford it, having multiple SSDs (one for the OS and AutoCAD and a second dedicated for active projects) along with a larger traditional drive for storage is even better.

-Hard Drive = Standard spindle technology @ 7,200rpm
+- Hard Drive = Standard spindle technology @ 7,200rpm

-Hard Drive Bay = ~175MB/s
+- Hard Drive Bay = ~175MB/s

-Solid-State Drive - connectivity via SATA3 controller
+- Solid-State Drive - connectivity via SATA3 controller

-Hard Drive Bay = ~250MB/s
+- Hard Drive Bay = ~250MB/s

-PCIe Slot = ~500MB/s
+- PCIe Slot = ~500MB/s

-Flash Storage = connectivity via PCIe controller
+- NVMe Storage = connectivity via PCIe controller

-PCIe Slot = ~1250MB/s
+- PCIe Slot = ~1250MB/s